best seat on a plane

 I love watching the views from the plane window and taking photos – there’s a good collection of Plane Views photos on this blog.

-I much prefer seats located directly next to the window.
+When flying in Business Class, I much prefer seats located directly next to the window.
 In addition, these seats will have the storage compartment on the outer side of the seat, thereby creating more distance between the seat and the aisle.

 best plane seat window